Progress Report January 2022

 Espgaluda II

-Meanwhile, liushuyu updated the dynarmic external submodule, providing optimizations and also fixing compile errors caused by an update of another external, the fmt library — used to format text in yuzu’s log and interface.
+Meanwhile, liushuyu updated the dynarmic external submodule, providing caused by an update of another external, the fmt library — used to format text in yuzu’s log and interface.

-german77 also added new hotkeys that allow users to manipulate the volume of the application directly with the gamepad, a feature that will surely come in handy to the people who enjoy yuzu from the comfort of their couch.
+german77 also added new of the application directly with the gamepad, a feature that will surely come in handy to the people who enjoy yuzu from the comfort of their couch.

 By default, Home + D-Pad Right will mute the application, while Home + D-Pad Down will lower the volume, and Home + D-Pad Up will increase it.
 Users are free to change these mappings through the configuration menu Emulation > Configure > Hotkeys.